textpotential/bibliarchic/chapt5.md

 [^23]: I will refer to YouVersion's app as the "Bible App" from now on to indicate the dominance this particular bible interface has garnered in the mobile application space.

-[^24]: The web address for the bible app is http://www.bible.com.

-[^25]: In her recent book on translation and bible, Sarah Ruden insightfully describes bible as book using an exact description of the icon used by the Bible App, writing, "To the eye, the book typically offers a pebbly black vinyl cover (like nothing on a book you'd yearn to open up and explore), gold–colored insert title ("The Holy Bible," which to a lot of people says, "I think I'm too holy for you to touch"), and a withered–looking ribbon bookmark attached at the spine (as if it would be a big problem to lose your place in the ordinary way, and stray from the prescribed devotional verses)."
-Sarah Ruden, *The Face of Water: A Translator on Beauty and Meaning in the Bible* (New York: Pantheon Books, 2017), xv-xvi.

-[^26]: This bound print bible icon is what identifies this bible app among other apps on a user's mobile device and is the favicon (image that shows in the tab for the site) and centered at the top of bible.com.
-The primary visual brand of the bible app is this bound print bible icon.

 [^27]: These version statistics are presented to the user of the Bible App at the top of the Versions view in the mobile app.
 These versions come from the DBL interface I discussed above.
 Comparing the May 2017 statistics from DBL to the number of versions available in the Bible App, we find that DBL holds 1535 text entries in 1154 languages, slightly higher numbers than included in the Bible App.
 See http://thedigitalbiblelibrary.org/2017/05/01/may-2017-content-update/#more-917 for the report, accessed on May 8, 2017.

-[^28]: At present, I am unable to find any information regarding the selection algorithm used for which verse is presented to users on which day.

-[^29]: This global navigation menu is only available in portrait mode on a device the size of an iPhone 7.
-When the phone is turned horizontally into landscape mode in the reader view of the Bible App, the global navigation goes away to make as much readable area on the screen as possible.

-[^30]: The red letter and footnotes are set to on by default, while the cross references are turned off.
-A decision to leave cross references off by default could decrease the surface area of an interface by eliding other points of contact related to the current verse in view.

-[^31]: As is customary practice, the copyright information for the version used to display the verse is also included on the page.

-[^32]: See Siker, *Liquid Scriptures*, 98, for an example of the anxiety around distraction with bibles on screen.

 [^33]: BibleSearch also has a widget tool that embeds a search engine in another site and a highlighter tool that will read a site for bible references and link to BibleSearch content from the reference.
 For mode details on any of these tools, see http://webtools.bible.